shirok/Gauche-tk/README.md

     (tk-pack '.b)
     (tk-mainloop)

-This creates a button and set a callback which will be called when the button is clicked.
+This code creates a button and set a callback which will be called when the button is clicked.
+If you know Tcl/Tk, you can make sense, although the syntax is slightly different.

 `tk-init` initializes tk subsystem.
 It invokes wish process.